 Customer interest remains high in demand response programs.
 For example, a recent study on midwestern Americans found that demand response enrollment and participation rates are affected by incentive levels.
 In specific, the study found that the higher the financial incentives, the more likely customers were to enroll and participate.
 Interestingly, the same study found that 63% of survey respondents stated that they were willing to enroll and participate in demand response before hearing the possible incentives, which indicates that the lower the incentive, the less likely someone is to participate.

 In 2021, around 10.5 million customers in the U.S. were enrolled in demand response programs, which led to a total of 984.13 GWh in total electricity conserved.
-This figure indicates not only customer interest in enrollment but a commitment that led to significant energy conservation savings.
+These figures indicates not only customer interest in enrollment but a commitment that led to significant energy conservation savings.
 Combined with the increased market growth of demand response, as well as the continued adoption of distributed energy resource (DER) technologies from solar to electric vehicles (EVs) and beyond, the potential for demand response continues to increase.

 To Outsource Your DR Program Management to a Vendor or Not